 During the first cycle I attempted to do some writing, but I’ve given up on that.
 I’ve pretty much given up on serious reading too.
 Not only food but pretty much everything else is polluted by the poison.
 My book diet is mainly audiobooks that don’t ask anything of me, but simply pass the time, or help me to settle into sleep.
 I’m currently listening to Sherlock Holmes stories, though I’ve never been interested in crime writing: the simple formula chunders round, the problem is resolved without my having to care about anything, and another 45 minutes have gone by.

 Giving up on writing isn’t just about lack of energy, it’s also about what’s in my head.
-This process makes me aware of the disgustingness of the body, of being trapped in the body, no matter what, and my mind goes very quickly to places of horror, those awful places in our world where people would do anything to be free of their bodies, and of existence, but must continue to exist anyway, and continue to inhabit the bodies that torment them.
+This process makes me aware of the disgustingness of the body, of being trapped in the body, no matter what, and my mind goes very quickly to places of horror, those awful places in our world where people would do anything to be released from existence, but must continue to exist anyway, and continue to inhabit the bodies that torment them.

-I mean, who would want to read anything that continued for any length of time in the same miserable mood as this post?
+I mean, who would want to read anything that continued for any length of time in the mood of this post?